 Getting knocked over by a horse is possible while it is loose, tied or being led.
 The more you work around a horse, the less likely this becomes, as you learn to anticipate what your horse is thinking and will do next.
 Getting knocked over can lead to sprains, bruises, and broken bones and teeth.
-A horse can also toss its head back and hit you in the face while riding.

 06 of 08

 Strains and Sprains

 When you first learn to ride you will be waking up a few sore muscles, some of which aren't really used in other sports or activities.
 Many people will feel soreness in the muscles along the inside of their upper thigh.
 Others may feel their calf muscles, either along the outside or at the back, tired after a ride.
 Backaches are common and can indicate a poorly fitting saddle, or poor riding position.
 Shoulders can also become tight.
 The good news is, as you strengthen and stretch these muscles, and learn to ride better, most of these pains will go away.